dreignier/playground-qZqn74B4/markdowns/part5.md

 }
 ```

 With more and more asynchronous codes and features in the recents frameworks, we need something to rule it.
-And here comes our savior: the Promise object.
+And here comes our savior: the Promise class.